GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/cluster.md

 ## Introduction
 The below instructions offer guidance for manually configuring multi-master replication (MMR) across multiple Gluu Servers to achieve high availability (HA) and failover.

+!!!
+Note
-Gluu also offers a tool to automate the steps below, called [Cluster Manager](https://gluu.org/docs/cm).
+    Gluu offers a tool called [Cluster Manager](https://gluu.org/docs/cm) to automate the steps below and simplify ongoing cluster operations.
 Cluster Manager is licensed under the [Gluu Support license](https://github.com/GluuFederation/cluster-mgr/blob/master/LICENSE), which requires a Gluu support contract for use *in production*.
-All organizations may use Cluster Manager for development purposes.

 ## Concept